xxjoeseven/firstmodel/README.md

 ### Summary of Data cleaning and Exploratory Data Analysis

 The original dataset consisted of 9841 rows with 50 columns of features.
-It is imbalanced with the target column consisting of 7662 negatives and 2179 positives.
+It is imbalanced with the target column consisting of 7662 '0's indicating normal accounts and 2179 '1's indicating illicit accounts.

 9823 rows and 50 features remained after investigating and dropping duplicates.